-As of December 31, 2019 and 2018, we had gross deferred tax assets, or DTAs, of \$117.5 million and \$93.6 million, respectively, primarily related to net operating loss carryforwards, tax credits, share-based compensation, deferred revenue, and capitalized research and development expenses.
+As of December 31, 2020 and 2019, we had gross deferred tax assets, or DTAs, of \$133.4 million and \$117.5 million, respectively, primarily related to net operating loss carryforwards, tax credits, share-based compensation, lease obligations and employee benefits.
 We are entitled to a United States federal tax deduction when non-qualified stock options, or NSOs, are exercised.
 In connection with our IPO, a significant number of our NSOs were exercised, resulting in a tax deduction for United States income tax purposes.
-This deduction, in conjunction with other expected deferred tax asset reversals, resulted in our needing to establish a valuation allowance for \$47.0 million in 2017 for the United States DTAs.
+This deduction, in conjunction with other expected deferred tax asset reversals, resulted in the establishment of a valuation allowance for \$47.0 million in 2017 for the United States DTAs.
 Our ability to utilize any net operating losses or tax credits may be limited under provisions of the Code if we undergo an ownership change after our IPO (generally defined as a greater than 50-percentage point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period).
-We also inherited net operating losses, or NOLs, from the acquisition of Datawatch, which are subject to specific limitations on usage.
+We also inherited net operating losses, or NOLs, from the acquisition of Datawatch and Univa, which are subject to specific limitations on usage.
 We may also be unable to realize our tax credit carryforwards which began to expire in 2018.